Respect/Config/README.md

 Known Limitations
 =================

+* Variable expanding only works for unsectioned keys.
 * Empty strings, zeros and null are not properly treated yet.
 * Constructors with non-null default parameter values may not work properly yet.
 * The only way to use magic methods is to call them explicitly with __call